We have approximately 15 seconds to capture our audience’s attention.

-The truth lies in the headings and subheadings.
+The answer lies in the headings and subheadings.

 Like you, your audience doesn’t usually read each word.
 Instead, they scan.
 Rather than meticulously mulling over each word in a paragraph, strategic readers highlight/underline key information for meaning.
 Most users read about 20% of the text, skipping two/three-letter-words 75% of the time too.
 If they don’t find relevant, valuable information, they’ll leave.
 To best serve your audience and keep them coming back for more, design your headings and subheadings in a way that’s conducive to scanning.
 Here are four easy steps to create captivating and digestible content pages.

 Start with SEO